 Clients access the services via an info-centre in the middle of City Hall, where a greeter welcomes clients and informs them about who is delivering which services.
-This individual manages the flow of traffic to make sure things run smoothly and efficiently.
+This helps to ensure that the flow of traffic is smooth and efficient.